 1995.
 The acquisition of Chinese existential sentences.
 Chinese Teaching in the World.
 32:2, 52-59.
 The Beijing Language Institute Press, China.
-(The article was selected and translated in Chinese).
+(The article was translated in Chinese).

 1993.
 An abstract of “Comparison of first and second language acquisition”.
 The Almanac of Chinese Linguistic,中国语言学年鉴. p.218.
 In李行键 (Ed.), 语文出版社Yuwen Press.

 A. Invited Research Presentations

 May 2012.
 Featured speaker: “An exploratory study of requests in Chinese by learners of different backgrounds”, International Symposium on Chinese Linguistics and Language Teaching on the University of Hawai’i at Mānoa campus, Honolulu, Hawaii, May 29-30, 2012. http://nflrc.hawaii.edu/prodev/si12c/presenters.html

 April 2012.
 Invited conference presentation: “Pragmatic development in request performance by English-speaking learners of Chinese”.
 The Third International Symposium of Chinese Applied Linguistics (ISCAL), Iowa City, IA.
 C:\Users\xwen\Desktop\ISCAL 2012 The University of Iowa.htm

 July 2011.
 Keynote Speaker: “Research-based instruction in an interactive language classroom”.
 The STARTALK program invited by Kennesaw State University, GA.